WordPress Custom Development

 If you are coming into this with the idea that you are going to get Free custom development, that is the wrong mindset.

-There are costs up front, but you could earn all of your money back, which is what makes this offering so special.
+There are costs upfront, but you could earn all your money back, which makes this offering so special.

 Your custom-developed solution will be sold here on the WP Turned UP website, and you will get 50% of every sale until you recover your costs.